sebsikora/cpp_logic_simulation/README.md

 A significantly more complex demonstration is also provided here.
 * `n_x_n_game_of_life_demo.cpp` - An N by N implementation of Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with a toroidal boundary condition at the edges.

-To do anything more interesting than view *Probe* output tables of changing logic levels within the circuit, a way to 'break the fourth wall' and interface with system resources 'outside' of the simulation is required.
-This is provided by a final *Device* sub-class, the *MagicDevice*.
-In addition to the usual *Device* functionality, *MagicDevices* contain special custom code (the *MagicEngine*) to interact with system resources outside of the simulation, and interfaces that hook into the simulated operation of the logic-circuit, and vice-versa.
-This allows us to create *MagicDevices* that, for example, behave as a RAM IC by accessing data contained in an array, a ROM IC by accessing data contained in a text file, or even a UART-like IC communicating with a remote text terminal!
-See `./sim_src/magic_devices/simple_ram.cpp`, `simple_rom.cpp` and `simple_terminal.cpp` for examples.

 Some *MagicDevice* demonstrations are provided here.
 * `simple_rom_demo.cpp` - A ROM IC that pulls data from a text file - [more](./sim_doc/simple_rom_demo.md)